-What is the protection and enhanced protection service
+What is the enhanced protection service

-It is the gas and power supply service reserved for customers who have chosen not to enter the free market; the contractual and economic conditions are established by the Regulatory Authority for Energy, Networks and the Environment and are updated quarterly in the electricity enhanced protection service and monthly in the gas protection service.
+It is the power supply service reserved for customers who have chosen not to enter the free market; the contractual and economic conditions are established by the Regulatory Authority for Energy, Networks and the Environment and are updated quarterly in the electricity enhanced protection service and monthly in the gas protection service.
 Customers who want to switch to the free market can withdraw from their contract with the enhanced electricity protection service and with the gas protection service at any time by subscribing to a free market offer.

 For more information read our article on electricity and gas protection.

 What is the difference between the free market and the enhanced protection service

 The difference lies in the choice of power and gas seller by consumers.